kashish137/Fake-news-detection--and-correction/README.md

 # Fake-news-detection--and-correction
-use to detect fake news and detect it
+use to detect fake news and correct it